ChessUltimate/known-bugs/bugs.md

 -Checks with the Minion causes the check indicator to appear on all enemy characters.

--Giant/Penguin interaction causes Giant to be frozen indefinitely sometimes.
+-Giant/Penguin interaction causes Giant to be frozen indefinitely.

--In team builder menu pressing clear button and back twice will softlock.